James Peddie (minister): Old and New Lights

 Peddie took a leading, though generally restrained part in the Old and New Lights controversy in his church.
 In 1795 matters came to a head, and Peddie sided with the New Lights, for toleration and liberty.
 A matter arising was the extended Perth congregation lawsuit Craigdallie v Aikman, between supporters of John Jervie and those of Jedidian Aikman.
 It continued from 1799 to 1815, and decided the legal position of the party New Light: Peddie gave it his zeal and energy.

 In the early days of the controversy, attempts were made by opponents to associate the New Lights with the friends of the French Revolution.
 Peddie communicated with William Pitt the younger through Pulteney, and Henry Dundas referred to the New Lights as "loyal citizens, who had been calumniated."

 Later life

-In 1818 Marischal College conferred on Peddie the degree of D.D.
-He died in Edinburgh on 11 October 1845.
+In 1818 Marischal College conferred on Peddie the degree of Doctor of Divinity (D.D.).
+He lived his final years at 37 Lauriston Place in Edinburgh and died there on 11 October 1845.
+He is buried with his family in Warriston Cemetery.